100 Florida Trails®

 Legacy Trail

 The Legacy Trail runs along an old Seaboard Railroad corridor between Venice and Sarasota.
 Beginning at the Historic Venice Train Depot, the first third of the way to Oscar Scherer State Park is the most scenic and diverse.
-Recently extended to downtown Sarasota, the trail now totals 18.5 miles.
+Now extended to downtown Sarasota, the trail totals 18.5 miles.
 Well maintained and almost entirely straight, this is a popular trail enjoyed by recreational and road bikers, walkers, joggers and inline skaters.
-With the addition of the Northport Connector (fall 2022), the Legacy Trail is evolving into a regional trail system that will total more than 30 miles of continuous biking - and 9 miles more if you bike south from the Train Depot onto the Venetian Waterway Park Trail.
+With links to the Venetian Waterway Park Trail (9 miles) and North Port Connector (14 miles), this is evolving into a regional trail system now totaling more than 40 miles of biking.
 (Map link and photos below.)

 Location: Sarasota County